magnon000/TC-3-P-SON/SIAUzikang_MAlongrui/README.md

 The source code of this project should be found in the **"wake_word"** directory
 ## Features
-- When the wake word - "Hallo" is detected, "Hey" is replied to through the headset
+- When the wake word - "Hallo" is detected, "Hey" is replied to through the headset, show `humidity` and `temperature` on LCD
 - The program waits for the commands (Switch on/off and change)
-- When "Switch on" is detected, the program will switch on the RGB LED
+- When "Switch on" is detected, the program will switch on the RGB LED, and show `Light ON` on LCD
 - To call another command, wake word - "Hallo" should be spoken
 - We then can call "change" to change the colours of RGB LED
-- RGB LED will be switched off when "Switch off" is detected after the wake word
+- RGB LED will be switched off when "Switch off" is detected after the wake word, and show `Light OFF` on LCD

 **The frequency of a spoken word can be influenced by various factors, including the speaker's age, gender, accent and emotion.
 Thus, the program